openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/entorhinalCortex
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Entorhinal cortex' is part of the parahippocampal gyrus and piriform cortex.
+   :definition: Is part of the parahippocampal gyrus and the piriform cortex. [auto-generated from 'relationship' property of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002728)]
    :description: Component of the temporal lobe on the mesial surface.
 The rostral and caudal boundaries of the entorhinal cortex are the rostral end of the collateral sulcus and the caudal end of the amygdala respectively.
 The medial boundary is the medial aspect of the temporal lobe and the lateral boundary is the collateral sulcus.
-(DK)
+(DK). [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002728)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0103859
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002728#entorhinal-cortex-1
    :name: entorhinal cortex